blambo/2048-clone/README.md

+# 2048 clone thingy

+Simple game cloned from a game inspired by 2048.

-# Getting Started with Create React App
+# Bootstrapped from Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).